The Listening Room

 How does it work?

-The room is isolated from external sounds and includes a low noise ventilation system.
-Internal reflective surfaces within the room are eliminated to ensure the sounds being recreated are not interfered with by room reflections.
-Accurate calibration and measurement of the full audio system enables confidence in the level and frequency spectrum of the sounds being evaluated.
+The Listening Room is well isolated from external sounds and includes a low noise ventilation system.
+Internal surfaces are treated to eliminate reverberation to ensure that the 3D sound field is unaffected by room acoustics.
+Accurate calibration and measurement of the full audio system ensures acoustic accuracy in the demonstrations.

 An immersive experience

-The interaction between sound and vision is important to the evaluation of aural experiences.
-To enable listeners to be fully immersed in the experience a Virtual Reality (VR) headset is used.
-Virtual models or 360 degree photos are used to ensure the visual experience matches the auralisation.
+The interaction of sound and vision is important to the overall experience.
+To enable full immersion, we use a Virtual Reality (VR) headset.
+Virtual models or 360 degree video/photos are used to ensure the visual experience matches the auralisation.

 Measurable success